 Getting a real estate license in Louisiana is relatively straightforward, but it does take preparation and planning.
 You need a total of 90 classroom hours of commission-approved prelicensing courses, a passing exam, background check, and sponsoring brokerage.
 So, let’s dive into the steps of how to get your Louisiana real estate license.

 1. Meet the Legal Requirements for Your Louisiana Real Estate License

 To get a real estate license in the Pelican State, you must meet a few basic eligibility requirements.
 You must be a United States citizen or lawful resident, at least 18 years of age, and have a high school diploma or GED.

 Did you know?
-Louisiana has full reciprocity agreements with nine states: Alabama, Arkansas, Colorado, Georgia, Mississippi, New Mexico, Oklahoma, Pennsylvania, and Tennessee.
+Louisiana has full reciprocity agreements with nine states: Alabama, Arkansas, Colorado, Georgia, Mississippi, New Mexico, Oklahoma, Pennsylvania, and Iowa.
 If you hold a real estate license in one of these states, you can apply for a Louisiana Real Estate Reciprocal License on the Louisiana Real Estate Commission (LREC) website.